What is Chiropractic?

 Alternatively, we can use a more hands-on approach and adjust the spine by manual methods.
 This involves a quick thrust by the doctor, producing a pain-relieving clicking sound in your back.
 Both methods accomplish the same task and the treatment method used is ultimately based on the preference of the patient.

-Often, after your adjustment, Dr. Samchuk or Dr. Woo will recommend heat or ice, ultrasound therapy, laser therapy or a water massage table treatment to help relax the areas that have been worked on.
+Often, after your adjustment, Dr. Samchuk, Dr. Dolan or Dr. Kochmarski will recommend heat or ice, ultrasound therapy, laser therapy or a water massage table treatment to help relax the areas that have been worked on.
 This will allow the changes that were made to become long lasting and will serve to alleviate or minimize the return of discomfort.

 A shockwave is an intense, but very short energy wave traveling faster then the speed of sound.
 The shockwave therapy offered provides a non-invasive therapy that will accelerate healing for a variety of chronic injuries and conditions: